 - running away or otherwise leaving the side of the owner

-- biting or other threatening actions such as growling, teeth bared, lunging on others besides animal owner
+- biting or other threatening actions such as growling, teeth bared, lunging at others besides animal owner

-Anyone bringing a service dog into a library may be asked the following questions:
+Anyone bringing a service animal into a library may be asked the following questions:

 - Is this animal required because of a disability?

 - What work or task is this animal trained to perform?